Overview

 Marco Arcelli, ACWA Power CEO

-The Kingdom aims to generate half of its electricity from renewable sources and the other half from gas by 2030.
+The Kingdom aims to generate half of its electricity from renewable sources and the other half from gas by 2030, paving the way to net-zero greenhouse gas (GHG) emissions by 2060.

-To that end, Riyadh-headquartered ACWA Power plans to construct two new power plants—Taiba 1 and Qassim 1— by 2027.
+Aligned to this strategy, Riyadh-based ACWA Power plans to construct two new power plants—Taiba 1 and Qassim 1— by 2027.
 When built, these plants will employ GE Vernova’s advanced 7HA.03 and 7E.03 gas turbines to generate enough electricity to power approximately 1.2 million homes, making them among the most efficient power plants operating within the Arabian Peninsula.
-The projects are aligned to Saudi Arabia’s goals to generate about half its electricity from renewable energy sources and half from gas by 2030, paving the way to net-zero greenhouse gas (GHG) emissions by 2060.

-GE Vernova also signed a 21-year service agreement to support plant operations with Riyadh-headquartered ACWA Power’s wholly owned subsidiary, National Operations & Maintenance Company (NOMAC), through which turbine maintenance, repairs, and replacement parts will be delivered as needs arise.
+GE Vernova also signed a 21-year service agreement to support plant operations with ACWA Power’s wholly owned subsidiary, National Operations & Maintenance Company (NOMAC), through which turbine maintenance, repairs, and replacement parts will be delivered as needs arise.
 Additionally, GE Vernova’s Monitoring and Diagnostics Center will oversee real-time operating conditions and provide remote diagnostics via digital analytics technology.

 Contact us